intracom-telecom-sdn/nstat-sdn-controllers/README.md

 ## Controller node deployment

-A container based testing environment can either be downloaded directly from dockerhub or built from the tools available at the ```/deploy``` folder
+For testing the aforementioned handlers, a container based testing environment can either be downloaded directly from dockerhub or built from the tools available at the ```/deploy``` folder

 - essential tool: [docker](https://docs.docker.com/engine/installation/) (v.1.12.1 or later)
 should be installed on your host machine